Jistebnice hymn book: Content

 The Jistebnice hymn book is the largest surviving compendium and the most important source of Hussite liturgy and singing in the Czech lands.
 It contains Czech translations of Latin liturgy, religious hymns, songs to be sung at vespers and also Czech folk Christmas carols.

 It also contains the first record of the Hussite war song Ktož jsú boží bojovníci.

 Storage

 The manuscript is deposited in the Prague National Museum.
-A copy of the manuscript is in a gallery in Jistebnice, where the manuscript was founded.
+A copy of the manuscript is in a gallery in Jistebnice, where the manuscript was found.